janm-dev/web/content/pages/legal/privacy-policy.md

 ## Who We Are and What This Policy Covers

 Hi!
-We are the team behind janm.ml.
+We are the team behind janm.dev.
 This Privacy Policy applies to information that we collect about you when you use:

-- Our website (janm.ml);
+- Our website (janm.dev);
 - Our other products, services, and features;

 Throughout this Privacy Policy we'll refer to our websites, and other products and services collectively as "Services".
 Below we explain how we collect, use, and share information about you, along with the choices that you have with respect to that information.

 ## Creative Commons Sharealike License

 This is a modified version of Automattic's Privacy Policy.
 They've decided to make their Privacy Policy available under a [Creative Commons Sharealike](https://creativecommons.org/licenses/by-sa/4.0/) license.
 You can grab a copy of that Privacy Policy and other legal documents on their [GitHub](https://github.com/Automattic/legalmattic).
-Similarly this version of the policy is also available on [GitHub](https://github.com/janmml/web).
+Similarly this version of the policy is also available on [GitHub](https://github.com/janm-dev/web).
 If you want to use this Privacy Policy, we recommend modifying their version of it, though.
 Regardless, you're more than welcome to copy it, adapt it, and repurpose it for your own use.
 Just make sure to revise the language so that your policy reflects your actual practices.
 If you do use it, Automattic would appreciate a credit and link to Automattic somewhere on your site.

 ## Information We Collect